General Optimal Polynomial Approximants, Stabilization, and Projections of Unity: Background, Introduction, and Notation

 \subsection{Cyclicity and Shift Invariant Subspaces}

 The results to come are born from the study of shift invariant subspaces and cyclic functions.
-We say a subspace $V \subseteq H$ is shift invariant if $SV \subseteq V$.
-We say a function $f \in \h$ is \textit{cyclic} if
+We say a subspace $V \subseteq \h$ is \textit{shift invariant} if $SV \subseteq V$.
+We say a function $f \in \h$ is \textit{cyclic} (in $\h$) if

 is equal to $\h$ itself.
 Note that $[f]$ is a (possibly trivial) shift invariant subspace and is the smallest closed subspace of $\h$ containing $f$.
-It is also easily seen that if $f$ is cyclic, then $f$ cannot vanish in $\D$.
-In \cite{brown1984cyclic} it was pointed out that $f \in \h$ is cyclic if and only if for any cyclic function $g \in \h$, there exist polynomials $(p_n)$ such that $\| p_nf - g \|_{\h} \to 0$.
+In \cite{brown1984cyclic}, it was pointed out that $f \in \h$ is cyclic if and only if, for any cyclic function $g \in \h$, there exist polynomials $(p_n)_{n \ge 0}$ so that $\| p_nf - g \|_{\h} \to 0$.
 From this equivalence, and taking $g = 1$ in spaces where $1 = k_0$, the study of \textit{optimal polynomial approximants} has arisen.
-The optimality referred to here is with respect to the distance between $f \mathcal{P}_n$ and 1.
-The argument minimizing this distance will be denoted $p_n^*f$ (details to come in Section \ref{genopa}).
+The optimality referred to here is with respect to the distance between $f \mathcal{P}_n$ and 1, i.e.,